MilchRatchet/Luminary/LumFileDocs.md

 The number of vertical pixels used for rendering.
 Number must be strictly greater than 0.

 `GENERAL BOUNCES_ [INT32]`<br/>
-This number restrict the length of the path that is traced for each pixel.
-Number must be strictly greater than 0.
+This number restricts the number of bounces of the path that is traced for each pixel.
+Number must be non-negative.

 `GENERAL SAMPLES_ [INT32]`<br/>
 The number of samples to compute per pixel in offline mode.
 Number must be strictly greater than 0.